March 12, 2026 (3mo ago)

 docker swarm join --token SWMTKN-1-xxxx 10.0.0.1:2377

-The Temps control plane starts with a single command:
+The Temps control plane is a single Rust binary:

 temps serve

-This single Rust binary runs the scheduler, the state database (backed by PostgreSQL), the reverse proxy (built on Cloudflare's Pingora), and the health aggregation system.
-There's no collection of services to configure, no Helm charts to deploy.
+This binary runs the scheduler, the state database (backed by PostgreSQL/TimescaleDB), the reverse proxy (built on Pingora, Cloudflare's open-source proxy framework), and the health aggregation system.
+No collection of services to configure, no Helm charts to deploy.

 The control plane handles:

-If your nodes share a private network (same VPC, same datacenter, same Tailscale mesh), adding a worker takes one command:
+If your nodes share a private network (same VPC, same datacenter, or Tailscale mesh), adding a worker takes one command on the worker machine:

-That's it.
 The worker connects to the control plane, registers itself, and starts accepting container assignments.
-No tokens to generate manually, no certificates to configure, no overlay network to debug.
+No tokens to generate manually from a separate tool, no certificates to configure, no overlay network to debug.

-What if your worker is behind a NAT or on a different network entirely?
-Temps uses WireGuard to create a secure tunnel:
+What if your worker is behind a NAT or on a completely different network?
+Temps uses an embedded WireGuard implementation (via defguard_wireguard_rs with boringtun — Cloudflare's Rust WireGuard implementation) to create a secure tunnel:

-Unlike Docker Swarm or Kubernetes, Temps doesn't create a virtual overlay network.
+Unlike Docker Swarm or Kubernetes, Temps does not create a virtual overlay network for container-to-container traffic.
 Containers communicate through the host's network using exposed ports.
 The Pingora-based reverse proxy on the control plane handles routing.

-Why does this matter?
 Overlay networks add latency, complicate debugging, and create failure modes that are hard to diagnose.
-When a request fails in an overlay network, the problem could be in the VXLAN encapsulation, the routing table, the virtual switch, or the application.
-With direct networking, you eliminate three of those four possibilities.
+With direct networking, you eliminate most of those failure modes.

 # Direct mode (private network):

 The control plane discovers the new node's available resources and begins scheduling containers to it.
-Existing containers don't move unless you explicitly rebalance -- new deployments just have more capacity.
+Existing containers do not move unless you explicitly rebalance.

-The whole process takes seconds, not minutes.
-Your users might experience a brief interruption for the specific containers that were on the failed node, but everything recovers automatically.
+Your users may experience a brief interruption for containers that were on the failed node, but everything recovers automatically — without manual intervention.

-There's no hard technical limit.
+There is no hard technical limit.
 The constraint is operational, not architectural.
-For most lightweight orchestrators, 2-10 nodes is the sweet spot where you get meaningful redundancy without needing a dedicated platform team.
-Some teams run 20-30 nodes successfully on tools like Nomad or Temps.
+For most lightweight orchestrators, 2–10 nodes is the sweet spot where you get meaningful redundancy without needing a dedicated platform team.
+Some teams run 20–30 nodes successfully on tools like Nomad or Temps.
 Beyond 50 nodes, the scheduling and networking complexity starts approaching what Kubernetes was designed to handle.
-The CNCF recommends Kubernetes for organizations running 100+ nodes in production.

-The control plane detects missed health check reports and marks the node as unhealthy after a configurable timeout, typically 30-60 seconds.
+The control plane detects missed health check reports and marks the node as unhealthy after a configurable timeout.
 All containers from the failed node are then rescheduled onto remaining healthy workers.
 The reverse proxy updates its routing automatically.
-In Temps, this process completes in under a minute -- far faster than manual SSH-based recovery, which according to PagerDuty averages 197 minutes to detect without monitoring.
+In Temps, this process uses the node health check job that monitors worker heartbeats and triggers rescheduling when a node is marked stale.

-Absolutely.
-This is actually one of the advantages of simpler orchestrators over Kubernetes.
+Yes.
 A 2-vCPU worker can run lightweight services while an 8-vCPU worker handles compute-heavy containers.
 The scheduler accounts for available resources when placing containers.
-In Temps, each worker reports its capacity to the control plane, and the scheduler distributes workloads based on actual available CPU and memory.
+In Temps, each worker reports its capacity to the control plane, and the LeastLoaded scheduler distributes workloads based on actual available CPU and memory — preferring nodes with the lowest combined utilization.

-Running containers across multiple servers doesn't require a PhD in distributed systems.
+Running containers across multiple servers does not require a PhD in distributed systems.
 The core pattern is straightforward: one control plane makes scheduling decisions, workers execute them, and a reverse proxy routes traffic.
 Kubernetes handles this at massive scale with massive complexity.
-For 2-10 nodes, you need something simpler.
+For 2–10 nodes, you need something simpler.

-We've covered four approaches, from DIY shell scripts to purpose-built tools.
-The right choice depends on your scale and operational tolerance.
-If you want the fastest path from "I have servers" to "my app runs across all of them," try Temps:
+We have covered the options, from DIY shell scripts to Docker Swarm to k3s to purpose-built tools.
+The right choice depends on your scale and operational tolerance:

 # Install on your control plane: